inspec/inspec/docs-chef-io/content/inspec/matchers.md

 end
 ```

-### Compares single-value arrays of strings to a regex
+- Compares a single-value array with a string to a regex

 ```ruby
 describe auditd_conf do